Amazon Basics Vacuum Sealer Review

 Amazon Basics Vacuum Sealer

-$59.99 at Amazon
+$54.99 at Amazon

 $39.97 at Amazon

 $60.20 at Amazon

 $115.49 at Amazon

-|Pros||Integrated bag roll and cutter, limited overheating issues, auxiliary suction hose||Powerful suction pump, gentle on food, manageable size and weight, great price||Tender with delicate foods, solid value||Easy to use, convenient features, good in most aspects of performance||Good with delicate foods, fairly good value|
+|Pros||Integrated bag roll and cutter, limited overheating issues, auxiliary suction hose, excellent price||Powerful suction pump, gentle on food, manageable size and weight, great price||Tender with delicate foods, solid value||Easy to use, convenient features, good in most aspects of performance||Good with delicate foods, fairly good value|

-|Cons||No drip tray, So-so suction power||Narrow seal, overheats quickly, touchy touch screen||Bulky, a little rough on food, narrow seal||Can't seal a ton of bags successively, slow vacuuming/sealing action||Loud, mediocre suction power, poor ability to handle delicate foods||Not the most convenient, average sealing performance|
+|Cons||No drip tray, so-so suction power||Narrow seal, overheats quickly, finicky touch screen||Can't seal a ton of bags successively, slow vacuuming/sealing action||Loud, mediocre suction power, poor ability to handle delicate foods||Not the most convenient, average sealing performance|

 |Sealing Performance (40%)|